Penelope's Bones: Warriors

 Duffy says that Hauser also discusses female warriors.
 She mentions a Black Sea archaeological site where a Bronze Age warrior buried with honors was discovered to be female.
 Another find in Asia Minor revealed a male warrior whose tomb contained a comb and a makeshift mirror alongside other prized possessions.
 According to Duffy, these items suggest the warrior was the type of person who pays close attention to their appearance.

 A.E.
 Stallings, of The New York Times says that some evidence might give credence to ancient Homeric stories of the Amazons.
 This is based on discoveries in the Thrace and Scythia regions, north of the Black Sea.
 In these areas, about 20% of the graves with weapons from the fifth and fourth centuries B.C. contained women.
 Additionally, when a man and woman were buried together, 19th and 20th century archaeologists often assumed they were a husband and wife.
 However, modern research suggests they could have been a brother and sister, each with their own claim to power.

 Connections

 Reviewers discuss this book in reference to other works.

-In her review for the The Wall Street Journal, A. E. Stallings says that fictional works (contemporary novels) inspired by Greek mythology, which underscore the perspective of "silenced" women, have become a trend.
+In her review for The Wall Street Journal, A. E. Stallings says that fictional works (contemporary novels) inspired by Greek mythology, which underscore the perspective of "silenced" women, have become a trend.
 She mentions several examples, including Circe by Madeline Miller, A Thousand Ships by Natalie Haynes, and Atalanta by Jennifer Saint.
 Stallings also says that the author of this book, Emily Hauser, has added to this type of literature.

 Emma Greensmith, reviewing this work for The Times Literary Supplement, compares and contrasts this book with several other contemporary works:

 Homer's "Iliad" and "Odyssey": A Biography by Alberto Manguel, expanded in 2024;

 Epic of the Earth: Reading Homer's "Iliad" in the Fight for a Dying World, 2025, by Edith Hall;

 and Hauser's own 2016–2018 Golden Apple Trilogy, consisting of three novels.